Kshitij05/VisuaLooper/README.md

 Loop your guitar audio just by tilting your guitar

 <h2> What is VisuaLooper? </h2>
-VisuaLooper is a Python program that lets you loop your guitar audio using Audacity and Computer Vision
+VisuaLooper is a Python program that lets you loop guitar audio using Audacity and Computer Vision

 <h2> How to Use VisuaLooper? </h2>